EricJ90/PrivateUOServerGuide/README.md

 # PrivateUOServerGuide
 This is a guide for people looking to test code in Ultima Online.
-It will be published online when I finish the website.
+I will be publishing this on my website once I get some time to finish it.
 I am writing it in C# and ASP.NET.

 The guide is designed to walk you through the steps and setup necessary to launch a local server for your ultima online adventures.
 It allows you to change the code and see it run in real time.
 In the future I may develop a stand alone launcher that will replace the current steps.